 Cancellations & Refunds

 Please refer to our Terms and Conditions for our refund policy.
 If you have any questions please email us at email@example.com.

 Terms & Conditions

 SquarePeg Studios has been providing jewellery tuition at the highest level for over ten years.
-We bring professional jewellers and practising artists from near and far to provide an excellent and diverse learning environment for our students.
-The following terms and conditions must be adhered to, to allow us to offer a professional learning environment.
+We bring professional jewellers and practising artists from near and far to provide our students with an excellent and diverse learning environment.
+The following terms and conditions must be followed to allow us to offer a professional learning environment.

 The course fees must be paid in full or as a pay-in instalment plan on enrolment to secure a place.

 SquarePeg Studios will accept cancellations in writing up to one month before the start date of the class.